os-chip-design/chip-design-intro/README.md

     - Include results from DRC (Design Rule Check), timing analysis, etc. to demonstrate the design's readiness for tapeout.
     - Tapeout preparation: Summarize the final steps taken to prepare the design for tapeout, (integration with the Caravel framework and/or and ensuring compliance with Tiny Tapeout requirements).

 - **Source files:** All the source code of your implementation, scripts, and tests/verification material.
-It is fine to just have a link to a repository.
+Mentioning the location on the repository is fine.

-- **README file:** A README file that includes instructions on how to set up and run your processor on the FPGA, as well as how to run any test cases you developed.
+- **README file:** A README file that includes all needed tachnical instructions.

 The deadline for the hand-in is **TBD** at **midnight**.

 ### Project assessment criteria

-- **Relevance and complexity**: Is the desing releavnt and sufficiently complex?
+- **Relevance and complexity**
+  - Does the design address a meaningful challenge?
+- **Correctness**
-- **Correctness**: Does the design function as intended?
+  - Does the implementation function as intended?
-- **Optimization**: Is the design efficient in terms of area and performance?
+  - Are there any critical design flaws?
+- **Optimization**
+  - Area and performance efficiency considerations
+  - Power consumption and design trade-offs
+- **Verification quality**
-- **Verification quality**: Are the testbenches comprehensive and simulations accurate?
+  - Comprehensive testbenches and accurate simulations
+  - Pre-synthesis and post-synthesis validation
-- **Testing quality**: Was the desing properly tested?
+- **Testing quality**
+  - Functional FPGA testing
+  - DRC and layout verification
+- **Completion**
-- **Completion**: Is the design ready for tapeout?
+  - Is the design ready for tapeout?
-- **Report quality**: Does the report properly convey what was acheived?
+- **Report quality**
+  - Clear documentation of methodology, challenges, and results

 ### Suggested timeline

+- **Week 4**: Form groups, select project, open discussion
-- **Weeks 6**: Finalize the project concept, define objectives, and begin initial design and verification planning.
+- **Week 6**: Finalize desing concept, define specs, align between groups
-- **Weeks 7-11**: Develop the design, perform simulation and verification, and initiate the physical design process.
+- **Weeks 7-11**: Develop design, run simulations, initiate physical design
-- **Weeks 12-13**: Finalize physical design, complete DRC/LVS checks, and prepare the design for submission.
+- **Weeks 12-13**: Finalize physical design, complete DRC/LVS checks, prepare for submission

+- **We could finish earlier** for the April tapeout

 ## Exam